-On the other hand, if $Kv$ is separably closed, then - by a result of Johnson (see also Example \ref{extra}) - we cannot hope for a result in the same generality: it is well-known that any algebraically closed valued field is NIP in $\mathcal{L}_\textrm{ring} \cup \{\mathcal{O}\}$, however, any algebraically closed field with two independent valuations has IP (\cite[Theorem 6.1]{Joh13}).
-In this case, we can still consider the question in the language of rings: Given an NIP field $K$ and a henselian valuation $v$ on $K$, is $(K,v)$ NIP in $\mathcal{L}_\textrm{ring}\cup\{\mathcal{O}\}$?
-The result we show here is weaker than what one might hope for, in that we can only answer Question \ref{mainq} completely (and positively) if the valuation has no coarsenings with non-perfect residue field.
-We give however a partial answer in the general case, showing that a henselian valuation on an NIP field can always be decomposed into two NIP valuations: { \begin{Thm} Let $K$ be NIP, $v$ henselian on $K$. \begin{enumerate} \item There is some (possibly trivial) $\mathcal{L}_\mathrm{ring}$-definable coarsening $w$ of $v$ such that $(K,w)$ and $(Kw,\bar{v})$ are NIP as pure valued fields.
-In particular, $v$ can be decomposed into a composition of two NIP valuations. \item Moreover, if all proper coarsenings of $v$ (including the trivial valuation) have perfect residue field, then $(K,v)$ is NIP as a pure valued field. \end{enumerate} \end{Thm} } Theorem \ref{B} is proven as Theorem \ref{main2} in section \ref{scf}.
+On the other hand, if $Kv$ is separably closed, then we cannot hope for a result in the same generality: it is well-known that any algebraically closed valued field is NIP in $\mathcal{L}_\textrm{ring} \cup \{\mathcal{O}\}$, however, any algebraically closed field with two independent valuations has IP (\cite[Theorem 6.1]{Joh13}, see also Example \ref{extra}).
+In this case, we can still consider the question in the language of rings: given an NIP field $K$ and a henselian valuation $v$ on $K$, is $(K,v)$ NIP in $\mathcal{L}_\textrm{ring}\cup\{\mathcal{O}\}$?
+The answer to this is again positive: { \begin{Thm} Let $K$ be NIP, $v$ henselian on $K$.
+Then $(K,v)$ is NIP as a pure valued field. \end{Thm}} Theorem \ref{B} is proven as Theorem \ref{main2} in section \ref{scf}.